Mount Vesuvius: Future

 Large Vesuvian eruptions which emit volcanic material in quantities of about 1 km3, the most recent of which overwhelmed Pompeii and Herculaneum, have happened after periods of inactivity of a few thousand years.
 Sub-Plinian eruptions producing about 0.1 km3, such as those of 472 and 1631, have been more frequent with a few hundred years between them.
 From the 1631 eruption until 1944, there was a comparatively small eruption every few years, emitting 0.001–0.01 km^{3} of magma.
 For Vesuvius, the amount of magma expelled in an eruption increases roughly linearly with the interval since the previous one, and at a rate of around 0.001 km3 for each year.
 This gives an approximate figure of 0.08 km3 for an eruption after 80 years of inactivity.

-Magma sitting in an underground chamber for many years will start to see higher melting point constituents such as olivine crystallizing out.
+Magma sitting in an underground chamber for many years will start to see higher melting point constituents such as olivine crystallising out.
 The effect is to increase the concentration of dissolved gases (mostly sulfur dioxide and carbon dioxide) in the remaining liquid magma, making the subsequent eruption more violent.
 As gas-rich magma approaches the surface during an eruption, the huge drop in internal pressure caused by the reduction in weight of the overlying rock (which drops to zero at the surface) causes the gases to come out of solution, the volume of gas increasing explosively from nothing to perhaps many times that of the accompanying magma.
 Additionally, the removal of the higher melting point material will raise the concentration of felsic components such as silicates, potentially making the magma more viscous, adding to the explosive nature of the eruption.

 The area around the volcano is now densely populated.